oksanaIvchenko/feta-corpus/index.md

 </div>

-**FETA** (*French Eye-TrAcking Corpus*) is a French eye-tracking corpus designed to study reading behaviour across text types, text complexity, reader expertise, and text simplification.
+**FETA** is a French eye-tracking corpus designed to study reading behaviour across text types, text complexity, reader expertise, and text simplification.

 The corpus contains word-level eye-tracking data collected from native French readers while they read texts from different domains and versions, including original and manually simplified texts.